SINTEF/Muscade.jl/docs/src/README.md

 Create a new file, and save it with a title ending in `.jl`.
 If VSCode has detected the Julia language isntallation, a right pointing triangle allowing to execute the current file.
 In the file, type the canonical `print("Hello world!")`, and execute by clicking the triangle.
 This should open a Julia REPL (a Julia terminal) pane at the bottom of the VSCode window.
 After a little compiling, the greeting should appear (a second execution will be much faster, typical Julia).

-Other extensions that are highly recommended are "Fast Unicode Math Character" (with it installed, typing `\alpha` and then pressing TAB will cause `α`"" to appear), `Julia Color Themes` for syntax highlighting, `vscode-js-profile-flame` (a part of producing graphs for profiling of code).
+Other extensions that are highly recommended are "Fast Unicode Math Character" (with it installed, typing `\alpha` and then pressing TAB will cause "`α`" to appear), `Julia Color Themes` for syntax highlighting, `vscode-js-profile-flame` (a part of producing graphs for profiling of code).
 GIT users should consider "GitLens".

 ## Installing Muscade